Seam-shifted wake: Laminar flow and turbulence

 In cricket, swing bowling is an effect that occurs when the hemispherical seam on the ball is positioned such that the boundary layer on one side of the ball remains ordered and steady (i.e. Laminar) while the other side becomes turbulent.
 The ball's trajectory deflects toward the turbulent side.
 Around 2019, many attempted to explain defection of baseball trajectories by claiming smooth portions of the ball resulted in laminar flow, while seams resulted in turbulent flow.
 It has been shown that, were this the case in baseball, the deflection would be in the opposite direction as what is observed.
-The baseball seam's most important effect is to remove the boundary layer from the side on which it resides, leading to a deflection toward the seam.
+The baseball seam's most important effect is to remove the boundary layer from the side on which it resides, leading to a deflection away from the seam.
 The reason for the difference in the effect of a cricket ball seam and a baseball seam are two-fold: 1) The baseball seam has a more complicated pattern that mostly prohibits not having a seam on one side of the ball and 2) The baseball seam is shaped more like a ramp than a series of small bumps, as in the case of a cricket ball.